Perttu84/DevOps-with-Docker-2020/README.md

 ## 1.12
 The altered Dockerfile for backend can be found [here](1.12/backend/Dockerfile) and for frontend [here](1.12/frontend/Dockerfile).

-The content for the backend Dockerfile is:
+The contents of the backend Dockerfile are:
 ```
 FROM ubuntu